Support structures for the elderly

 Main missions

-• Watch over and accompany vulnerable elderly people losing their independence.
+• Care for and accompany vulnerable elderly people who are losing their independence.

 • Provide medical and paramedical care.